-- There is a claim from a former consultant against MPX, with respect to alleged consulting fees owed by MPX to the consultant, claiming the right to receive approximately \$0.5 million and punitive damages; - There is a claim from two former noteholders against ICH and MPX ULC, with respect to alleged payments of \$1.2 million made by the noteholders to MPX; and - There is a claim against ICH, MPX ULC and MPX, with respect to a prior acquisition made by MPX in relation to a subsidiary that was not acquired by the Company as part of the MPX Acquisition, claiming \$3.0 million in connection with alleged contractual obligations of MPX.
+- There is a claim from a former consultant against the Company, with respect to alleged consulting fees owed by MPX to the consultant, claiming the right to receive approximately \$0.5 million and punitive damages.
+Subsequently to September 30, 2020, the former consultant updated the claim to set forth the total damages claimed, which are \$5.4 million, and provided supplemental disclosures which specified damages of up to \$167.0 million; - There is a claim from two former noteholders against ICH and MPX ULC, with respect to alleged payments of \$1.3 million made by the noteholders to MPX, claiming the right to receive \$115.0 million.
+Subsequent to September 30, 2020, the claim was amended to include additional damages of \$10.0 million; and - There is a claim against ICH, MPX ULC and MPX, with respect to a prior acquisition made by MPX in relation to a subsidiary that was not acquired by the Company as part of the MPX Acquisition, claiming \$3.0 million in connection with alleged contractual obligations of MPX.